anoobbacker/ashci-automation-samples/bicep-arc-vm/README.md

     githubRepositoryName=${4:-"ashci-automation-samples"} # Replace with your GitHub repository aadFedCredFile=${5:-"./aad-fed-cred.json"} # Replace with the path to your AAD Fed Cred JSON file
     ```
+3. Launch Cloud Shell from the the top navigation of the Azure Portal.
+Refer [Quickstart for Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/quickstart?tabs=azurecli)
+4. Upload files `workflow-identity-setup.sh` and `aad-fed-cred.json` into Cloud Shell.
+Refer [Upload files](https://learn.microsoft.com/azure/cloud-shell/using-the-shell-window#upload-and-download-files)
+5. In Azure Cloud Shell, change the permission to execute the file.
+    ```bash
+    chmod +x workflow-identity-setup.sh
+    ```
-5. Execute the script `workflow-identity-setup.sh` to show you the value you need to create as GitHub secrets.
+6. Execute the script `workflow-identity-setup.sh` to show you the value you need to create as GitHub secrets.
     ```bash
     ...
     AZURE_CLIENT_ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx